BestCities Global Forum Tokyo - December 2017

 Learning and Development Consultant, Learning 360

 Miriam is an internationally experienced facilitator with a focus on talent development in the areas of global leadership and cultural intelligence.
 During the past 20 years, she has lived and worked in seven countries across Asia Pacific and Europe.
-Currently based in Shanghai, Miriam helps talented professionals to develop effective leadership skills in a global context.
+Currently based in Singapore, Miriam helps talented professionals to develop effective leadership skills in a global context.
 Miriam will engage us in how to build productive professional relationships across cultures.

 Self-proclaimed “accidental executive” Rick Antonson habitually opts for the path less wandered - or sometimes where there’s not path at all.
 As former President and CEO of Tourism Vancouver, Rick also made time to travel the world and author five books, yet has had his hand in some of Canada’s most renowned accomplishments including the Vancouver 2010 Olympic and Paralympic Winter Games for which Rick served as an Ambassador.